Cultural economics

 Cultural economics is the branch of economics that studies the relation of culture to economic outcomes.
 Here, 'culture' is defined by shared beliefs and preferences of respective groups.
-Programmatic issues include whether and how much culture matters as to economic outcomes and what its relation is to institutions.
+Programmatic issues include whether and how much culture matters as to economic outcomes and what its relation is to institutions such as laws, rules, social conventions, norms, and so on.
 As a growing field in behavioral economics, the role of culture in economic behavior is increasingly being demonstrated to cause significant differentials in decision-making and the management and valuation of assets.